Apixaban Benefit in Subclinical Atrial Fibrillation Accounting for Competing Risks: A Reanalysis of the ARTESIA Trial

 Background

-The ARTESIA trial showed apixaban reduced the relative hazard of stroke/systemic embolism in subclinical atrial fibrillation (SCAF; 6 min-24 hr) by 37%, but did not report absolute risk reduction (ARR).
-The reported Kaplan-Meier analysis and incidence rate reduction did not account for the competing risk of death or 24-hour AF events.
+It is uncertain if anticoagulants provide a net benefit in subclinical AF (SCAF).
+The ARTESIA trial showed apixaban reduced the relative hazard of stroke/systemic embolism (SSE) in SCAF, but did not report absolute risk reduction (ARR).
+The reported Kaplan-Meier analysis did not account for the competing risk of death or 24-hour AF events.
 We reanalyzed ARTESIA accounting for competing risks to determine the ARR of apixaban vs. aspirin.

 Methods

 Individual time-to-event and time-to-censoring data were extracted from the published Kaplan-Meier curve.
 ARTESIA classified deaths and 24-hour AF events as censoring events.
-We probabilistically reclassified them to competing events to estimate the ARR accurately.
-We used the Aalen-Johansen estimator to estimate the cumulative risk of stroke/systemic embolism, accounting for competing events.
+We probabilistically reclassified them to competing events to estimate the ARR.
+We used the Aalen-Johansen estimator to estimate the cumulative risk of stroke/systemic embolism at 3.5 years, accounting for competing events.
+We compared these results to the Kaplan-Meier estimator.

 Conclusion